-retailer means a person whose principal business is supplying consumer products to members of the public who are not engaged in the further supply of those products;
+retailer means a person whose principal business is supplying consumer products to members of the public who are not engaged in the further supply of those products.

-rigging work means -
+rigging work means-

-(a) the use of mechanical load shifting equipment and associated gear to move, place or secure a load using plant, equipment or members of a structure to ensure the stability of those members; or safe oxygen level means a minimum oxygen content of air of 19.5% by volume under normal atmospheric pressure and a maximum oxygen content of air of 23.5% by volume under normal atmospheric pressure;
+- (a) the use of mechanical load shifting equipment and associated gear to move, place or secure a load using plant, equipment or members of a structure to ensure the stability of those members, or - (b) the setting up or dismantling of cranes or hoists.

+safe oxygen level means a minimum oxygen content of air of 19.5% by volume under normal atmospheric pressure and a maximum oxygen content of air of 23.5% by volume under normal atmospheric pressure.